javidimail/ml/1-intro/README.md

 * Example: Hight-Weight of Male and Females

 2. Unsupervised learning:
-...No historical labels
+* No historical labels
-...You get the data points but you don't have the labels ...Example: Only hight and Weight. no labels at all ...So you have to "cluster data"
+* You get the data points but you don't have the labels
+* Example: Only hight and Weight. no labels at all
+* So you have to "cluster data"